sanjuthomas/kafka-connect-orientdb/README.md

 ```

 ## Contact

-Create an issue in the GitHub.
+Please send a note at odb@sanju.org or create an issue in the GitHub.

 ## License
 The project is licensed under the MIT license.